Bridge of Hope National Board of Directors

 In her role with Landis Communities (Lititz, PA), Beth seeks to builds relationships with current and potential partners of Landis Homes and Landis Communities to help them achieve their philanthropic goals.
 Through her more than 25 years of professional experience in the nonprofit environment with organizations like the American Heart Association and the National Committee to Prevent Child Abuse, Beth has always found meaning in being able to connect to the mission and vision of an organization.
 Introduced to Bridge of Hope through our Gala Luncheon, Beth was immediately drawn to the service model and impressed by the excellent work being done across the country.
 Beth is now the co-chair of our Gala Luncheon.
 She and her husband Jason have 4 young adult and adult children.
 She and Jason attend LCBC Church.

 Colleen is a native Pittsburgher.
 She graduated from Grove City College with a degree in Social Services and Christian Ministry.
-She began working for The Pittsburgh Leadership Foundation in 1994 in various capacities and today serves Communications Director.
+She is a birth doula with Birth Doulas of Pittsburgh and previously served as Communications Director at the Pittsburgh Kids Foundation.
 Colleen is excited to serve on the National Board of Bridge of Hope.
 She believes that the Bible is clear about taking care of those who are in need.
 She has personal experience with family members who could have greatly benefited from the support that Bridge of Hope extends to young women and their children.
 Colleen attends Orchard Hill Church in Wexford and is a member of the worship team there.
 She has been married to her husband, Ayhan, for almost 24 years and has two daughters and a son.

 Partner, Gibbel Kraybill & Hess LLP